British Wildlife Up Close 2023

 Min 4 - Max 6 photographers

-Specialist photography tuition and creative inspiration from Trai Anfield
+Specialist photography and videography tuition and creative inspiration from Trai Anfield

 Our specialist wildlife photographic experience takes place in the heart of the British countryside, focussing on, and celebrating, a range of our most rare, iconic, charismatic and photographically rewarding native species.